-Becoming a PTA isn’t easy, but it is most definitely rewarding.
+Becoming a PTA may not be considered easy, but it is most definitely considered rewarding by all.
 You can become a physical therapist assistant in as little as 2 years, after completing 5 semesters of an accredited associate degree program, and then you can be earning an average salary of $52,160.

 How to Become a PTA

 Generally speaking, to become a PTA all that is required is obtaining a PTA associate degree from an accredited program, passing the national license or certification exam, and then finding your PTA job.
 However, to make planning and completing these processes easier, we have broken down our guide into 7 steps to become a PTA.
 Before we get started with the guide, I want to make a distinction between PT Assistants and PT Aides.

 Aides are not required to have more than a high school diploma and are trained on the job over a 3 month to 1 year period.
 Physical therapy aides work under the supervision of physical therapists and physical therapy assistants.
 They must be strong and fit to help assist patients with their therapy exercises, while also possessing strong communication and organizational skills to record, monitor, and express patient progress to colleagues, patients, and patient family members.

 How to Become a Physical Therapy Assistant in 7 steps